Sistema de blogs Diarium

 In this same line, this central engine in the transition may be relevant for ultra-high energy cosmic rays, since newly formed lumps of quark matter particles have a peculiar Z/A (charge-to-mass ratio) being less easily deflected or stopped by the interstelar medium.
 In addition, large energies of about 1048-54 erg could be released in the neutron star to the (hybrid) quark star transition.
 Relativistic ejection of matter may lead to the gamma ray burst emission, detectable as a short burst by Fermi-LAT or Swift, for example.

-I am also interested in neutrino physics, since it constitutes a clean signal of matter under extreme conditions and allows the determination of nuclear observables in compact objects as they cool.
+I am also interested in neutrino physics, since it constitutes a clean signal of matter under extreme conditions and allows the determination of nuclear observables in compact objects as they cool or in binary mergers.

 Another project that I am interested on is an analysis of the dynamical simulation of the crust of neutron stars and pasta phases.
 This type of matter can happen in the exterior shells of Neutron Stars formed in the aftermath of a Supernova core collapse event.